bgj390/guitarChordDB/README.md

 # a Little Guitar Chord DB
-This is a simple guitar chord database
+This is a simple guitar chord database<br>
 Chord constructor, edit chord, API usage